kavia-common/simple-notes-application-175021-175030/notes_backend/README.md

 ## Regenerate OpenAPI spec

-To export the current OpenAPI spec used by this backend into interfaces/openapi.json, run:
+To export the current OpenAPI spec used by this backend into interfaces/openapi.json, run the single export script:

 - Using module:
   python -m src.api.export_openapi